 As we said earlier, this blog post contains A LOT of information.
 It would be a great idea to bookmark this post in your browser, or to add it to your mobile phone’s home screen.
 You can also take the simplified version with you by Downloading your FREE Find and Pay Tip Sheet.

 You can expect the following when you contact our office:

 We will have a brief phone conversation with you to make a quick preliminary determination of whether we can help.
 There are some situations where we cannot do anything to help.
 Furthermore, there are some cases that are just not appropriate for this type of planning.
 We will tell you if this is the case.
 It will have cost you nothing to find out.

 If it looks as if we can help, we send you an Information Questionnaire to fill out and send back to us.
 We ask questions allowing us to collect the needed information for the Medicaid application process.

 Schedule Initial Consultation

 We will schedule an initial office consultation to collect more information.
 Did we mention that this is a rather long process?
 In this meeting, we will determine whether your Loved One would be Medicaid eligible immediately or if it would take some work to get them eligible.
 As a result, we will collect more information if it looks like we can help.
 Only then will we collect a processing fee (less than what you would pay for one month’s care in a Nursing Home).

 Report of Findings Meeting

-Finally we come to the meeting you were waiting for.
+Finally, we come to the meeting you were waiting for.
 On paper, it seems as if takes forever to get here.
-However, from first phone call to this point it only take about a week.
+However, from the first phone call to this point it only takes about a week.
 In this meeting, we present a few things: